 They will be generated inside the

-of your data files.
+of your data files, and additionally a file

 This process underneath may call various external tools:

 nvcompress from NVidia Texture Tools.
 Cross-platform (Windows, Linux...), free and open source.
 On Debian and derivatives (like Ubuntu) install them simply by

 sudo apt-get install libnvtt-bin.

 PVRTexToolCLI from PowerVR Texture Tools.
 Cross-platform (Windows, Linux...), free to download.
 Include both command-line and GUI tools to convert and view image files.